 In the absence of an agreement, the language of arbitration to be used in the proceedings shall be Chinese.
-CIETAC may also designate another language as the language of arbitration having regard to the circumstances of the case (Art.
-81.1).
+CIETAC may also designate one or more language(s) as the language(s) of arbitration after taking into proper consideration of all the circumstances of the case including the language(s) of the contract.
+The arbitral tribunal, after it is formed, may redesignate the language(s) to be used in the proceedings having regard to the circumstances of the case (Art.
+84.2).

-In the absence of an agreement or where such agreement is in conflict with a mandatory provision of the law, the arbitral tribunal shall determine the law applicable to the merits of the dispute (Art.
-49).
+In the absence of an agreement or where such agreement is in conflict with a mandatory provision of the law, the arbitral tribunal shall determine the applicable substantive law or principles of law (Art.
+52.2).